Skip to main content

 High doses of aspirin

-Brilinta is often taken along with low-dose (81 mg) aspirin.
-This combination is fine as long as your healthcare provider recommends it.
+You’ll often take Brilinta along with a low-dose (81 mg) aspirin.
+This combination is fine as long as your prescriber recommends it.
 But you shouldn’t take low-dose aspirin with Brilinta on your own.
-The risk of bleeding may outweigh the possible benefit of low-dose aspirin for some people.
+The risk of bleeding may outweigh the possible benefit for some people.

 3. Certain anti-seizure medications

-Some medications that treat seizures can lower the amount of Brilinta in your body.
+Some anti-seizure medications can lower the amount of Brilinta in your body.
 This can make it less effective at preventing blood clots.

 Examples include: